uchijima-ns/backlog-mcp-server/README.md

 ## Requirements

-- Node.js (v16 or higher)
+- Docker
 - A Backlog account with API access
 - API key from your Backlog account

 ## Installation

-### Option 1: Install via npx
+### Option 1: Install via Docker

-The easiest way to use this MCP server is through Claude's MCP configuration:
+The easiest way to use this MCP server is through MCP configuration for Claude Desktop or Cline :

-1. Open Claude settings
+1. Open Claude Desktop or Cline settings
 2. Navigate to the MCP configuration section
 3. Add the following configuration: